Do you know what cortisol is? Do you know how it can make you gain weight? Lose weight? Feel depressed?

 What Makes Your Body Produce Cortisol

 Your adrenal glands may make cortisol but it’s your hypothalamus and pituitary gland that regulate your cortisol production.
 They monitor your blood cortisol levels and tell your adrenal glands whether or not they need to start producing more cortisol or less.
+Essentially, the adrenal glands work to maintain balance in your system.

 Depending on whether you have too much or too little cortisol, symptoms can include: